The information available via our senses is restricted and to varying degrees ambiguous. It needs to be disambiguated and continuously

 patients with Schizophrenia Spectrum Disorder and healthy controls.

-Sosic-Vasic Z, Hille K, Kröner J, Spitzer M, Kornmeier J (submitted) When learning disturbs memory – temporal profile of retroactive interference of learning on memory formation
+Sosic-Vasic Z, Hille K, Kröner J, Spitzer M, Kornmeier J (in revision) When learning disturbs memory – temporal profile of retroactive interference of learning on memory formation

 Liaci E, Fischer A, Heinrichs M, Tebartz van Elst L, Kornmeier J (2017) Mona Lisa is always happy – and only sometimes sad.
 Scientific Reports 7, 43511